BenjaminRi/Sherlog/README.md

 ## State of the implementation

 The program is written in Rust, backed by GTK+ 3 to display the GUI.
 So far, the log source viewer and the data structures are done.
 Visualizing, sorting and filtering the logs is a work in progress.
-The program is not in a usable state for end users (pre-alpha).
+The program is in beta stage and can be used on a daily basis.
 It is compatible with Windows, Linux and all other operating systems that support Rust and GTK+ 3.

 ## How to compile

 The Rust compiler is needed.
-Please follow the instructions at https://gtk-rs.org/ to set up an environment to link with GTK.
+Please follow the instructions at https://gtk-rs.org/ to set up an environment to link with GTK+ 3.
+I prefer using MSYS2, then open up the MSYS2 console and install GTK+ 3 with `pacman -S mingw-w64-x86_64-gtk3`.